ading2210/libcurl.js/README.md

 cd libcurl.js/client
 ./build.sh
 ```
 Make sure you have emscripten, git, and the various C build tools installed.
-The build script will generate `client/out/libcurl.js`.
+The build script will generate `client/out/libcurl.js` as well as `client/out/libcurl_module.mjs`, which is an ES6 module.

 ## Javascript API: